jameshughes7/devTrendStats/README.md

 Trouble shooting
 ---
 Knowing how to obtain the Access token was one of the big challenges I faced.
-Reading through the GitHubAPI docs felt very daunting at times as there was so much information.
+Reading through the GitHubAPI docs felt daunting at times as there was so much information.
 This was the first time I had needed to provide credentials in exchange for a security token.
 But having done it now, I look forward to more OAuth challenges in the future.

 The time aspect is the other big challenge for this project.
 It's good to gather data at a set point in time, but it to really complete this project, I will need to extract data from the GitHub API over a period of time(e.g. comparing data from the first 9 months of the year and comparing that with data from the last 3 months of the year).
-This is currently a work in progress which I am looking forward to cracking.
+This is currently a work in progress which I look forward to cracking.

 Things to Improve